 With the two points above organised you will need to consider digital (online) marketing.
 Getting the word out about your website and products or services is crucial.
 Don’t expect to just launch your website and it appears on the top of page one of Google search results + the audience is going to then click on your link.
 Every business must have a digital marketing strategy in place.
 Your competition probably does.

 Not all digital marketing needs to be paid advertising – though this is certainly an option for a ‘boost’ in your online brand awareness and clicks.
 Social media strategies and content marketing are two examples where, if done correctly, you won’t need to pay for more traffic to your website and the all important conversions.
+Writing a blog posts for your business on a regular basis is a great example of content marketing and this will help your website ranking as well as provide your audience with some useful information.
+See more about writing blogs for business here.

 ALL 3 points should be evaluated and worked on continuously for any business – just to stay in the game.